Skip to main content

 Your cervix is the neck of your womb.

-The cervical screening test checks your cervix for human papillomavirus or HPV.
+The cervical screening test checks your cervix is healthy.

 The cervical screening test is sometimes called the smear test.